pippim/pippim.github.io/index.md

 # Cookies

-Currently there is only one cookie used on the {{ site.title }} website.
+There is one cookie used on the {{ site.title }} website.
 The cookie is used to track the status of the "More" or "Less" button for blog posts.
-This controls how much front matter is displayed at the top of blog posts.
-You can disable cookies using links below.
+You can disable the cookie using links below.

 ### Disable Cookies in Chrome